kubernetes-sigs/gateway-api/site-src/references/policy-attachment.md

 settings across either one object (this is "Direct Policy Attachment"), or objects in a hierarchy (this is "Inherited Policy Attachment").

 This pattern is EXPERIMENTAL, and is described in [GEP-713](https://gateway-api.sigs.k8s.io/geps/gep-713/).
-Please see that document technical details.
+Please see that document for technical details.